Josef Krips: Life and career

 On his return to Austria at the end of the war in 1945 Krips was one of the few conductors allowed to perform, since he had not worked under the Nazi régime.
 He was the first to conduct the Vienna Philharmonic and the Salzburg Festival in the postwar period.
 Working with fellow conductors Clemens Krauss and Karl Böhm, Krips helped restore the Vienna State Opera and Vienna Philharmonic to their prewar levels.

 From 1950 to 1954, Krips was principal conductor of the London Symphony Orchestra.
-Afterwards, he led the Buffalo Philharmonic Orchestra from 1954-1963.
+Afterwards, he led the Buffalo Philharmonic Orchestra from 1954 to 1963.
 Under Krips' leadership, the orchestra expanded in the length of its performance season and in the number of musicians that the orchestra employed.
 Krips took the orchestra on tours in eastern United States and Canada, including the Maritime Provinces.
 For his time with the Buffalo Philharmonic, Krips largely eschewed recent compositions and "concentrated largely in European classical and romantic literature."
 Later, during his final seasons, Krips began to program "a few contemporary works."

 During this period, Krips guest conducted other orchestras.
 For example, in February 1960 Krips guest conducted the Montreal Symphony Orchestra with a performance of works by Mozart and Brahms.
 Krips appeared as guest conductor with the New York Philharmonic in the Fall of 1964, and the program included works by Brahms, Copland, and Schumann.

-Leaving the Buffalo Philharmonic in 1963, Krips served as the Music Director of the San Francisco Symphony from 1963 to 1970.
+Leaving the Buffalo Philharmonic in 1963, Krips served as the music director of the San Francisco Symphony from 1963 to 1970.
 During his tenure with the San Francisco Symphony, Krips conducted 210 works with the orchestra.
 Of these works, 91 works were by twentieth century composers.
 In San Francisco, Krips conducted several world premieres.
 Krips premiered the First Symphony of Kirke Mechem in 1965.
 He premiered William Walton's Improvisations on an Impromptu of Benjamin Britten in 1970.

 Krips made his Covent Garden debut in 1947 and his Metropolitan Opera in 1966, guest conducting frequently from then on.
 Krips made his first appearance with the Boston Symphony Orchestra at the 1968 Berkshire Festival.
 In 1970, he became conductor of the Deutsche Oper in Berlin.
 Between 1970 and 1973, he was the principal conductor of the Vienna Symphony.

-Krips died at 72 in Geneva, Switzerland in 1974.
-The cause of death was lung cancer.
+Krips died of lung cancer at 72 in Geneva, Switzerland, 1974.